Resident Phase System

 Phase 2 – After residents have been at the house for a week we will help them secure employment.
 When looking for a job, residents are encouraged to heave a written plan and treat job-searching as if it were their job – looking diligently most of the day.
-When job searching, the new residents will be with a senior member of the house or a staff member, and are allowed to have their cell-phones.
-We do ask that they turn in their phones at the end of the day while searching.
-Once residents have secured employment they can have their phone without restrictions.
+When job searching, the new residents will be with a senior member of the house or a staff member.
+Once residents have secured employment, and have paid their first collected wage, they can have their cell phone without restrictions.

 On Phase 2 curfews are extended to 10:30 on weekdays and 11:30 on the weekends.